World Boxing News provides the complete history of the Lineal World Heavyweight Championship from 1885 to today.

 ‘Big George’ held the lineage for eighteen months.
 He then accepted a clash versus Ali himself scheduled for Zaire in 1974.

-‘The Rumble in the Jungle’ will forever go down as one of the most memorable heavyweight title bouts of all time as Ali etched himself into the history books again with ‘Rope-A-Dope’ tactics forever etched in the memory.
+‘The Rumble in the Jungle’ will forever be one of the most memorable heavyweight title bouts of all time as Ali etched himself into the history books again with ‘Rope-A-Dope’ tactics forever etched in the memory.

-Stopping Foreman in eight, Ali was once again on top of the world.
-Another four years steering the lineal ship followed until Leon Spinks did the unthinkable in 1978.
+Stopping Foreman in eight, Ali was again on top of the world.
+After another four years of steering the lineal ship, they followed until Leon Spinks did the unthinkable in 1978.

-Competing in a mass of wars over the years proved one too many for Ali as Spinks took a split nod.
-In typical Ali fashion, the veteran won the rematch to become the only three-time lineal heavyweight champion in history.
+Competing in many wars proved one too many for Ali as Spinks took a split nod.
+In typical Ali fashion, the veteran won the rematch to become history’s only three-time lineal heavyweight champion.